cloud-bulldozer/browbeat/README.md

 * Configure browbeat-config.yaml to match your tests

 # How to run Browbeat?
-On the Red Hat OpenStack Director host, as the Stack user jump into the browbeat venv and you simply run:
+On the Undercloud host, as the Stack user jump into the browbeat venv and you simply run:

     (browbeat-venv)[stack@ospd browbeat]$ ./browbeat.py --help

 # What is necessary?
-* Red Hat OpenStack Director
+* TripleO
   * Why?
 We use passwordless ssh to reach each controller instance and compute instance.
 * OpenStack Rally
   * Why?
 We are using Rally to stress the control plane of the env.